From Wikipedia

 Habitat

 [edit]It grows in wet forests, pine flatwoods, wetlands, bogs and can be seen alongside woodland streams.
-It prefers a neutral to acidic soil.
-The Nova Scotia population is small and endangered.
+It has moderate salt tolerance and can be found inland in coastal areas.[5]
+It prefers a neutral to acidic soil.[3]
+The Nova Scotian disjunct population is small and endangered, and C. alnifolia is listed as a threatened species under the Canadian Species at Risk Act.[6]

 Etymology